top of page

 3. Avoiding certain foods: Some foods, such as dairy products and high-glycemic-index (GI) foods, may contribute to the development of acne.

-4. Managing stress: Stress can lead to an increase in the production of certain hormones that can contribute to the development of acne.
+4. Managing stress: Stress can increase the production of certain hormones that contribute to the development of acne.

 It's important to work with a board-certified dermatologist to develop a personalized treatment plan that takes into account the individual's unique needs and preferences.
 Acne treatment can take time to be effective and it's important to be patient and consistent with the treatment plan.
 The dermatologist will also regularly monitor the treatment's progress and make adjustments as necessary.